codeclimate/codeclimate-rubocop/config/contents/lint/ambiguous_range.md

 Ranges have quite low precedence, which leads to unexpected behaviour when using a range with other operators.
-This cop avoids that by making ranges explicit by requiring parenthesis around complex range boundaries (anything that is not a basic literal: numerics, strings, symbols, etc.).
+This cop avoids that by making ranges explicit by requiring parenthesis around complex range boundaries (anything that is not a literal: numerics, strings, symbols, etc.).

 This cop can be configured with `RequireParenthesesForMethodChains` in order to specify whether method chains (including `self.foo`) should be wrapped in parens